gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: yes

-      Apply the rotation potential specified by :mdp:`rot-type` to the group of atoms given under the :mdp:`rot-group` option.
+      Apply the rotation potential specified by :mdp:`rot-type0` to the group of atoms given under the :mdp:`rot-group0` option.

 .. mdp:: rot-ngroups